 The basics of income tax

 Depending on your filing status and yearly income, you may not be required by law to file a return with the IRS.
-However, even if you do not have to file, it may still be in your best interest to submit a tax return because even though you may not owe any income taxes, you may be eligible to receive a refundable credit.
+However, even if you don’t have to file, it may still be in your best interest to submit a tax return.
+You may not owe any income taxes but you might be eligible to receive a refundable credit.

 If your income for the year is above a certain amount, you must file a federal income tax return.
 This amount for which you are liable is dependent on several factors, including your age and the type of income you received.
-For instance, a single, independent adult under the age of 65 must file a return if they earned $10,350 or more during the year.
+For instance, for the 2019 tax year, a single, independent adult under the age of 65 must file a return if they earned $12,200 or more gross income during the year.

-Calculate your Adjusted Gross Income: After you’ve determined your gross income, determine your filing status, which is based on family and marital status, and which tax forms you’ll use.
-Your filing status will determine your standard deduction, a set amount you can deduct from your gross income.
+Calculate your adjusted gross income: After you’ve determined your gross income, determine your filing status and which tax forms you’ll use.
+Your filing status is based on family and marital status and will determine your standard deduction, which is a set amount you can deduct from your gross income.
 Subtracting the standard deduction from your gross income will provide you with your adjusted gross income (AGI).

-Calculate your Taxable Income: Some individuals are eligible for exemptions that can bring their AGI even lower.
-Once you (or a tax professional) have determined the tax credits and deductions you qualify for, you’ll be able to find your taxable income.
+Calculate your taxable income: Some individuals are eligible for exemptions that can bring their AGI even lower.
+Once you or a tax professional determine the tax credits and deductions you qualify for, you’ll be able to find your taxable income.
 In many cases, deductions and credits can take your taxable income to zero, resulting in refunds from the IRS.